AndreasHeger/CGATReport/doc/Background.rst

 Behind the scenes
 =================

-The :class:`SphinxReport.Dispatcher` is the central actor behind the scenes in sphinxreport.
+The :class:`CGATReport.Dispatcher` is the central actor behind the scenes in cgatreport.
 To resolve a :term:`report` directive, it will first assemble all components in place (a :term:`renderer`, a :term:`tracker` and optionally a :term:`transformer`).
 Conceptually, it then proceeds as follows.